 Today I’m going to give up my super-secret smoothie recipe.
 This is what I have for breakfast 5-6 times per week.
 I don’t love a lot of fruits and vegetables, so this is loaded with good antioxidants and vitamins so I can get it all in even though it tastes like dessert.
 (Really).

 I start by putting a few pre-made avocado cubes into the blender to thaw a bit while I shower, get kids out the door, etc etc. This is optional, however, as they blend up just fine if straight from the freezer.
-Feel free just to add half of a fresh avocado if you like.
+Feel free to just add half of a fresh avocado if you like.

 Next, grab the following ingredients:

 I put in 2-3 heaping (!) spoonfuls of the greek yogurt.
 Add a very generous handful of greens.
 (I buy the Power Greens from Costco, and bag it all up into freezer bags, and that’s it.
-I just break off big frozen chunks of greens and break up into the blender.
+I just break off big frozen chunks of greens and break up into the blender.)
 Next, I put about a cup or cup and a half of the Cascadian Farms organic berry blend.
 Keep that pomegranate juice nearby for the last step…

 So, this is our ground flax and chia seeds.
 I add these to almost everything I make, and these smoothies are no exception.
 Put a heaping tablespoon of each into the blender.
 For those that have asked, they are stored in these.
 You can probably find these at Costco or Target, too.